FAQ

 How many people can attend?

-There is a hard limit of 8 players.
+There is a current hard limit of 6 players, with future plans to expand to 8.
 Keeping it small makes setup easier, keeps the games running smoothly, and gives everyone enough space.

 How do I register for a spot?

-The host reserves the right to reserve spots for specific individuals without any restrictions.
-These terms can change at any time witout notice.
+The host reserves the right to issue vouchers or reserve spots for specific individuals without any restrictions.
+These terms may change at any time without notice.

 Do I need to bring my own computer?

 Please don't.
-Laptops are provided for everyone.
-The goal is to keep the setup simple and make it easy for people to just show up and play.
+Laptops with riser stands are provided for everyone which include gaming mice and keyboards.
+The goal is to keep the setup simple and make it easy for people to show up and play.
+The laptops have 14-inch screens, so if that is a limitation for you, this event may not be a good fit.

 Can I bring my own keyboard, mouse, or headset?